Neptune-Crypto/neptune-explorer/README.md

 * The block-explorer automatically uses the same network (mainnet, testnet, etc) as the neptune-core instance it is connected to, and the network is displayed in the web interface.
 * If neptune-core RPC server is running on a non-standard port, you can provide it with the `--neptune-rpc-port` flag.
 * neptune-explorer listens for http requests on port 3000 by default.
 This can be changed with the `--listen-port` flag.
-* Site name can be specified with the `--site-name` flag.
+* Site name must be specified with the `--site-name` flag.

 ## Connecting via Browser

 Just navigate to http://localhost:3000/

+## Mocking

+When connected to an out-of-date or unsynced neptune-core node, it might be a good idea to turn on mocking so that whenever a resource is unavailable, a random one is generated and returned.
+To do this, compile with the feature flag "mock" and make sure that the "MOCK" environment variable is set.

+In one command: `MOCK=1 cargo run --features "mock" -- --site-name testname`

 ## SSL/TLS, Nginx, etc.